creativescala/creative-scala/src/pages/recursion/natural-numbers.md

 When we claim the ability to write any transformation on the natural numbers in terms of the structural recursion skeleton, this claim is backed up by the mathematical foundation we're implicitly using.
 We can also prove properties of our code by using the connection between the two: any structural recursion is implicitly defining a proof of some property.

-This general connection between proofs and programs is known as the *Howard-Curry Isomorphism*.
+This general connection between proofs and programs is known as the *Curry-Howard Isomorphism*.
 </div>

 ### Exercises {-}